Riklik101/Obsidian-Public-Sync/publish/home.md

 ---
-title: Obsidian Notes Blog of Reactors and Research
+title: Nuclear Reactor Research & Other Interests | A Blog
-excerpt: A.K.A my collection of research using the power of ADHD.
+excerpt: Homepage - Main Directory
 ---
-Welcome to my blog of choice!
-I am a high-schooler publishing his research on daily stuff on the regular!
+This is my blog that documents my research and data collection on topics that fascinate or interest me!
+A majority of this is reactor research; which is listed below.
+However, I have other interests that are documented, and this blog is updating regularly as a research and document new prospects.
 ## Nuclear Reactors
 One main topic of choice is [[Nuclear Reactor]]s, a favorite of mine.